Required Legal Statements

 Reporting a Violation

 Incident reports alleging violations of the Student Conduct Policy will be forwarded to the Office of Student Life from university officials and other members of the university community (including students, staff and faculty).
 If the university receives reports, complaints or other information possibly involving violations of the Student Conduct Policy from local, state and federal agencies, they will be forwarded to the Office of Student Life for investigation.
-Most reports are initially referred to the Director of Judicial Affairs for further investigation.
+Most reports are initially referred to the Dean of Students for further investigation.

 Conducting a Student Conduct Investigation and Summoning a Student